robstoll/tutteli-spek-extensions/README.md

     }
 })
 ```
-And if you like to assert certain properties of a Path, then we recommend using [Atrium](https://github.com/robstoll/atrium) with the jdk8 extension.
+And if you like to assert certain properties of a Path, then we recommend using [Atrium](https://github.com/robstoll/atrium).

 # License
 tutteli-spek-extensions is licensed under [Apache 2.0](https://opensource.org/licenses/Apache2.0).